-Definition of Diabetes Self-Management Education (DSME)
+Definition of Diabetes Education

-- Health professionals who have appropriate credentials and experience - It involves person with prediabetes or diabetes, caregivers and educator - Defined as ongoing process of facilitating the knowledge, skill, and ability necessary for self-care.

-Definition of Diabetes Education Assessment: Participant's DE needs are identified with assessment & support of CDE Education Plan: Individualized plan that reflects participant's self-management goals, current evidence and practice guidelines.
-Includes criteria for evaluating outcomes.
-Interventions: Educational and behavioral interventions that include strategies directed toward meeting participant's self-management Ongoing Support: Options and resources are provided by the educator and selected by the participant to meet self-management goals Definition of Diabetes Education Participant Progress: Educator monitors and communicates whether participant is achieving self-management goals and other outcome(s) to evaluate effectiveness of interventions.
+Participant Progress: Educator monitors and communicates whether participant is achieving self-management goals and other outcome(s) to evaluate effectiveness of interventions.
 Additional assessments are based on participant's needs across lifespan.

 Documentation: Assessment, education plan, intervention, and outcomes are documented in participant's health record.

-Services Development/Administration: Development and administrative activities performed as part of DSMES services Critical Points to Provide Self-Management Education ▶ At diagnosis ▶ Annually to assess ASSISTANCE education, nutrition and emotional needs When new complicating factors arise that influence self-management ▶ Transitions in care
+Services Development/Administration: Development and administrative activities performed as part of DSMES services

+Critical Points to Provide Self-Management Education

+- At diagnosis - Annually to assess education, nutrition and emotional needs - When new complicating factors arise that influence self-management - Transitions in care

-Applying to take the CDE® Exam
+Applying to take the CDCES Exam